How Executives Help Sustain Organizational Change

 It all comes down to mindset.

 In a study conducted by the University of Chicago, “researchers reminded study participants how most people do in fact successfully improve with a little bit of effort.
-In this study, the results were exactly opposite: study participants were quicker to notice changes for the better rather than changes for the worse.
+In this study, the results were exactly the opposite: study participants were quicker to notice changes for the better rather than changes for the worse.
 By priming people with a simple fact about the high probability of successful change, the researchers completely eliminated the negative bias.”

 Think about this for a moment.